 Unbeknownst to many, traditional networking is giving way to a more flexible networking technology known as software-defined wide area networks (SD-WANs).
 The global SD-WAN market is expected to grow at a 40.4% CAGR (compound annual growth rate) to reach US$4.5 billion by 2022.
 The growth of this new breed of corporate networking isn’t surprising as enterprises are beginning to see clear business benefits in SD-WAN, namely, improved operational cost savings, ease of management, better performance, agility, and scalability – all of which are needed to support digital transformation.

 Take the aforementioned cost of MPLS per month.
 By virtue of SD-WANs being able to use broadband connectivity as opposed to solely using private networks running on MPLS, Gartner estimates that the monthly recurring cost of using a 20Mbps MPLS line paired with another 20Mbps broadband line is 10% less than if two 20Mbps MPLS lines were used.
-Over a typical three year contract, these savings are significant.
+Over a typical three year contract, these savings are significant (click here to see how much you can save).

 As these networks are software-defined, they require less expertise to manage, not to mention fewer man-hours to maintain them, thereby lowering costs and helping organisations with lean IT departments to function optimally.
 This cost for a five-year contract with SD-WAN could be up to 40% less than traditional networking.